moosemeat817/RecordingUtils/README.md

 # RecordingUtils
-od for the Long Dark that adds better camera control for recording or streaming purposes.
+Mod for the Long Dark that adds better camera control for recording or streaming purposes.

+---

 ## Commands
 - animal_freeze